Bloom-host/BloomDocs/docs/no-support-servers/ark.md

 The ARK Survival Evolved server requires a local RCON connection, **you will see RCON connection refused messages until the server has successfully started and connects to the RCON, which can take anywhere from 10 to 20 minutes**, this is normal behavior.
 :::

-Your Ports and Proxies section should look like this (assuming you want RCON port 27020 opened, you can leave it blank if you don't want to use it)
+Your Ports and Proxies section should look like this - assuming you want RCON port 27020 opened, you can leave it blank if you don't want to use it.
+Note that port 7777 needs to be the primary port.

 <div class="text--center"><img src={require('../../static/imgs/no-support-servers/ARK/2.png').default} alt="img"/></div>